UK Blames Russia For Cyber Attack, Says Won't Tolerate Disruption - Slashdot

 I don't think Her Majesty's Government would get involved in anything underhand.

-At least they didn't ask for it (Score:2, Troll)
+At least they didn't ask for it (Score:3, Interesting)

 At least the UK leadership did not, publicly and directly, implore Russia to involve themselves in the internal decision making process in the UK.It is kind of hard to act self-righteous if you first ask them to do it.